gryzus24/ziew/README.md

                             displayed.
                               * d - show a difference since last refresh instead of a total,
-                              * q - do not display values equal to zero,
+                              * q - do not display values equal to zero.
               * ALIGNMENT - either < for left alignment or > for right
                             alignment - reserves space for the longest representation of a number (no alignment if